Travel Insurance with Pre-Existing Medical Condition

-Travel Insurance with Pre Existing Medical Condition is an essential part of any travel booking process for many of us.
+Travel Insurance with Pre-Existing Medical Condition is an essential part of any travel booking process for many of us.
 There is significant confusion for many travelers as to whether they have a Pre-Existing Medical Condition at all.
-How and why a Medical Condition would be Excluded from Coverage by a Travel Insurer causes anguish.
+How and why a Medical Condition would be excluded from cover by a Travel Insurer causes anguish.
 Moreover, discussions about Waivers to Exclusions for Pre-Existing Medical Conditions seem to make the matter even more difficult to understand.

 Please, take the time to read this article.
 We will do our best to explain the language that is used by the Travel Insurance Carriers, and what this means to you, the Traveler.